nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">

 :bulb: **Tip:**
-A contact can have a non-negative number of tags (including 0).
+A contact can have any number of tags (including 0).
 </div>

 <div markdown="span" class="alert alert-primary">